 - 1. Utility (S1) low voltage.
 This is a common fault at initial startup due to a delay in sending the S1 voltage status from the PTC module, via the network connection, to the control.
-Repower the PCC2100 control to clear the fault.
-After clearing, the fault should not reoccur until the next S1 failure. - Check S1 AC inputs and wiring to PTC at TB5. - 3.
+Clear the fault and it should not reoccur until the next S1 failure. - 1.
+Check S1 AC inputs and wiring to PTC at TB5. - 2.
 Check S1 pickup and dropout set points at PCC 2100 control.